$SU(\infty)$ Quantum Gravity and Cosmology: Dynamics of Subsystems

-A crucial difference between $\suinf$ sector of $\lm_{U_s}$ and $\suinf$ Yang-Mills theory on a background spacetime, first studied in~\cite{suninfym}, is that in the latter case the fields depend on two additional continuous parameters constituting so called {\it internal space} by~\cite{suninfym}.
-Indeed, these variables correspond to coordinates of the compact diffeo-surface of $\suinf$ representation.
-As we discussed earlier, in \sqgr~these parameters correspond to 2 of the 4 parameters of $\Xi$ that characterize quantum states of subsystems and their relative dynamics, generated by the Lagrangian $\lm_{U_s}$.
-Therefore, so called {\it internal space} is not independent of the space in which the Yang-Mills models in (\ref{yminvarsub}) are defined.
-It rather corresponds to the compact $D_2 \subset \Xi$ diffeo-surface of the representation of $\suinf$ by a subsystem, and the infinite ensemble of these surfaces constitutes $\Xi$.
+A crucial difference between the $\suinf$ sector of ${\mathcal L}_{U_s}$ and $\suinf$ Yang--Mills theory on a background spacetime, first studied in~\cite{suninfym}, is that, in the latter case the fields depend on two additional continuous parameters, constituting so-called ``internal space'' by~\cite{suninfym}.
+These variables correspond to the coordinates of the compact diffeo-surface of $\suinf$ representation.
+As we discussed earlier, in \sqgr,~the parameter space $\Xi$ is indeed the collection of these so-called internal spaces or, as we called them, the diffeo-surfaces of subsystems.
+For this reason, they can be identified with two of the four parameters of $\Xi$ or two functions of these parameters as the induced coordinates on the diffeo-surface.
+However, the exact expression of these functions is irrelevant, because their variation can be considered as a gauge transformation.
+In addition, Equation~(\ref{yminvardefsuinf}) shows in a simple way why the geometry of parameter space $\Xi$ is irrelevant, that is the Proposition \ref{propparamcurve}.
+The geometrical connection $\Gamma_\mu$ of $\Xi$ can be decomposed to spherical harmonic functions.
+Moreover, as discussed in Section~\ref{sec:symm}, the Poisson algebra of these functions is homomorphic to $\suinfa$ algebra and can be identified with generators $\hL^{lm}$.
+Therefore, in the covariant derivative $D_\mu$, the geometric connection can be included in the $\suinf$ term.